stramanu/my-command-line/README.md

 ---

 I'm Emanuele Strazzullo

-If you have found anything useful and you want to support me, then Buy me a Coffee :coffee:
+If you have found anything useful and you want to support me, then [Buy me a coffee! :coffee:](https://www.buymeacoffee.com/emastraz)

-[buymeacoffee](https://www.buymeacoffee.com/) is a website that contacts developers, designers, artists, etc. with their communities so that people can express appreciation  for their work.
+[buymeacoffee.com](https://www.buymeacoffee.com/emastraz) is a website that contacts developers, designers, artists, etc. with their communities so that people can express appreciation  for their work.

-If you want to contribute feel free to do it at [__Buy me a coffee! :coffee:__](https://www.buymeacoffee.com/emastraz), and many thanks in advance ❤️.
+If you want to contribute feel free to do it at [Buy me a coffee! :coffee:](https://www.buymeacoffee.com/emastraz), and many thanks in advance ❤️

 For as we well know

 `var code = developer + caffeine`